 - W1NNING: The Unforgiving Race to Greatness by Shari Wenk and Tim Grover

 In Winning, Tim Grover shows why he is one of the world’s most sought-after mindset experts.
 Drawing on three decades of work with elite competitors, Grover strips away the cliches and rah-rah mentality that create mediocrity and challenges you to embrace reality with single-minded intensity.
 The prize?
 Massive success.

 - The Go-Giver: A Little Story About a Powerful Business Idea by Bob Burg and John D. Mann

 The Go-Giver tells the story of an ambitious young man named Joe who yearns for success.
 Joe is a true go-getter, though sometimes he feels as if the harder and faster he works, the further away his goals seem to be.
 Joe learns that changing his focus from getting to giving—putting others’ interests first and continually adding value to their lives—ultimately leads to unexpected returns.

 - Power vs Force by David R. Hawkins

 David R. Hawkins details how anyone may resolve the most crucial of all human dilemmas: how to instantly determine the truth or falsehood of any statement or supposed fact.
 Dr. Hawkins, who worked as a "healing psychiatrist" during his long and distinguished career, uses theoretical concepts from particle physics, nonlinear dynamics, and chaos theory to support his study of human behavior.

-Don't forget to bookmark this page for easy reference.
+Don't forget to bookmark this page of 22 Best Real Estate Books for easy reference.